 5) Learn the jargon quickly, use it abundantly but accurately, and drop names of authors so as to seem well-read.
 But be careful whom you quote, and make sure that you know your professor's opinion of whomever you quote.
 If you do not know his opinion, ask him, but make sure that he has at least heard of the author.

-6) Choose your professors with the greatest care, especially your major one who may later become your thesis adviser.
+6) Choose your professors with the greatest care, especially your major one who may later become your thesis advisor.
 More specifically:

 a) Avoid cantankerous isolates, unless they hold positions of exceptional eminence and power, which is seldom the case.
 Even then, be prepared to be rebuffed.

 b) Try to take at least one seminar from most senior professors, whether you are interested in the subject matter or not.
 But make sure that you know their factional alignments and their relative intellectual position.
 Until such time as you do, only mention your professors to their colleagues in the most neutral terms.

 c) Among your professors, choose as your major one the man who combines the qualities of power in the department and lenience toward students.
 If he also happens to specialize in an area of interest to you, you are really in luck.

 d) As a corollary of the foregoing, choose your area of specialization according to your professors, not your professors according to your intellectual interests.

 e) Avoid the all-too-successful and popular professor because the chances are that you will seldom see him, and because, if he has too many students, his ability to be of use to you will be diluted, and the competition within his coterie of clients will be intense.
 However, if you feel confident that you can outshine your competitors, then attach yourself to the star anyway.